DOES LYME DISEASE GO AWAY AFTER TREATMENT

 1

 Does Lyme disease go away after treatment?
-In many cases, yes—but not for everyone.
+In many cases, Lyme disease goes away after treatment—but not for everyone.
 While many patients recover with timely care, others develop persistent symptoms that require further evaluation.

 Recovery from Lyme disease does not follow a single predictable course.
 Some individuals return to full function, while others continue to experience fatigue, pain, or cognitive symptoms.